nus-mtp/1516/index.md

 If you are looking for a team to join, or has a team that lacks members, register at [the same site](http://mysurvey.nus.edu.sg/EFM/se/543BE5C214A8AD66) and I will try to do some matchmaking.

+#### Is there a deadline in registering/forming team/selecting projects?

+We should settle everything before the first week of semester.
+Although the earlier you do it, the better (especially if you need time to find teammates).

 #### I am going away for NOC/SEP/ATAP/etc in Semester 2.
 What should I do?